 For the home buyers, it is all about time and money, Saunders explains.
 What’s more, Angelenos delay starting families as compared to the past, creating a market of young professionals who desire housing options that are closer to the city’s economic and cultural centers.

-Learn more about the Master of Real Estate Development
+Click here to learn more about SPPD’s Master of Real Estate Development program.